Kxnrl/modsharp-public/docfx/docs/en-us/guides/writing-a-module.md

 - JetBrains Rider

 > [!NOTE]
-> We don't really recommend using VS Code, because maintaining larger projects becomes painful.
+> We don't recommend using VS Code, because maintaining large projects becomes very painful.
 > This guide primarily uses Visual Studio as the IDE.

 We will use "Example" as the sample project name.